EarthmanWeb/classicpress-codespace-starter/README.md

 - Allow the codespace to build
 - Change the contents of .devcontainer/devcontainer.json to those located in .devcontainer/devcontainer-base.json
 - Rebuild the container (full rebuild)
+- Follow SFTP setup instructions in `.vscode/SFTP_README.md`

+### 2. setup Terminus for Pantheon

+- Create a new token in your Pantheon User settings
+- Add the token to Github Codespace secrets for this repo - call it 'PANTHEON_TOKEN'
+- Add your site_id from your Dashboard URL to Github Codespace secrets for this repo - call it PANTHEON_SITEID
+- Rebuild codespace

+## SFTP Development Remote (lightsail only)

+### 1. setup the dev environment

+- Create a new Repo in Github using this repo as a template
+- Create a codespace from the new repo
+- Allow the codespace to build
-- Copy the contents of .vscode/sftp_lightsail.json .vscode/sftp.json
+- Change the contents of .devcontainer/devcontainer.json to those located in .devcontainer/devcontainer-base.json
+- Rebuild the container (full rebuild)
+- Follow SFTP setup instructions in `.vscode/SFTP_README.md`

-### 2. setup a new WP instance in Lightsail or Namcheap cpanel (softaculous WP install)
+### 2. setup a new WP instance in Lightsail

 ### 3 - assign static ip and setup sftp